shripalsoni04/nativescript-webview-interface/README.md

 #### emit(eventOrCmdName: string, data: any)
 Use this method to emit any event/command from native app to webView with data in any format.

-#### callJSFunction(webViewFunctionName: string, args: any[], callback: (result: any) => void)
+#### callJSFunction(webViewFunctionName: string, args: any[], successHandler: (result: any) => void, errorHandler: (error: any) => void)
 Use this method to call to any javascript function in global scope in webView.

 Arguments are optional.
 But if supplied, must be in array format.

-The callback will be executed with the result returned by the called JS function.
-If promise is returned, the resolved value will come as result.
+If the function is successfully executed, the successHandler will be called with the result returned by the JS Function.
+If promise is returned from the JS Function, the resolved value will come as result.
+If the function execution generates any error, the errorHandler will be called with the error.

 ### WebView API